afterpay/sdk-ios/README.md

     // Load the token passing the result to completion }

-  func shippingAddressDidChange(address: Address, completion: @escaping ShippingOptionsCompletion) {
+  func shippingAddressDidChange(address: ShippingAddress, completion: @escaping ShippingOptionsCompletion) {
     // Use the address to form a shipping options result and pass to completion }